Haantjes Algebras and Diagonalization: Haantjes algebras

-In Section \ref{sec:cHa} we shall present another relevant class of Haantjes algebras, namely the cyclic algebras, generated by the powers of a single Haantjes operator.
-Examples of non-diagonal Haantjes algebras have been studied in \cite{TT2019prepr}.
+The converse statement can be easily proved by observing that if $\mathcal{K}$ is a family of operators admitting local coordinates in which they all take a diagonal form, they are necessarily Haantjes operators and generate a \emph{diagonal} Haantjes algebra. \end{proof} In Section \ref{sec:cHa}, we shall present the large class of \textit{cyclic} Haantjes algebras, which are generated by the powers of a single Haantjes operator.
+Examples of non-diagonal Haantjes algebras have been studied in~\cite{TT2019prepr}.